twolfson/learn-cpp-playground/README.md

 - Play around with data structures and multiple files to figure out C++ nuances (e.g. garbage collection, testing, syntax)
   - Used `valgrind` for checking memory leaks, apparently we did well first time o_o
   - Can only find out initial stack size via `RAMEND` which will be tricky for electronics.
 Not as detailed as I'd like, https://arduino.stackexchange.com/a/65353
+- Read up on Python and Node.js extension via C++

 ## Unlicense
 As of Jul 21 2020, Todd Wolfson has released this repository and its contents to the public domain.